YahefuYusufu/Travlr/README.md

 - This app is a IOS app that showing my Mobile app skills.
 - WIll add new future for this app soon.
 - What is the most important future for this app ?
+- This app will be on APP stpre soon.